 How to Propagate a String of Hearts Plant

-There are two ways to propagate a String of Hearts plant.
+Two Ways to Propagate a String of Hearts Plant

-If your plants hasn’t made any tubers, there is another very easy way to propagate a String of Hearts
+- If your plant hasn’t made any tubers, there is another very easy way to propagate a String of Hearts.

 Under the right conditions, they definitely can bloom, even indoors.

 The pink tubular flowers are most curiously shaped, and they function as ingenious fly traps.
 Lured by the scent of the flowers, small flies will get into the purple tops and are trapped inside.
-Only to be released after they are covered in pollens.
+Only to be released after they have been covered in the plants’ pollen.